- 1 What is bankruptcy?

 How does it affect insurance?

-A home, car or life insurance policy may be stopped once you become bankrupt, but this is not always the case.
+A home, car or life insurance policy may be stopped, but this is not always the case.
 Bankruptcy won’t normally affect your ability to access car insurance in the future as providers don’t often ask about it.
-It can be a different story for home insurance, however, and the number of providers who are willing to insure a bankrupt or former bankrupt can be limited.
+It can be a different story for home insurance, however, and the number of providers who are willing to insure a bankrupt or former one can be limited.